 Originally released in 2003, Mona Lisa Smile is the story of a progressive Wellesley college professor, played by Julia Roberts, trying to teach her 1950s students that marriage is not their only option, while also clashing with the school’s administration.

 Whiplash (2014) showcases a talented young drummer (Miles Teller) who attends a competitive music conservatory where he’s physically and mentally abused by his professor (J.K.
 Simmons) who is so intent on pushing his students to be the best that he can’t see the damage he is doing.

-Good Will Hunting, a 1997 film which Matt Damon and Ben Affleck both wrote and starred in, is bound to entertain those interested in a coming-of-age story about a young man, Will Hunting, whose genius has gone unrecognized while he cleans the halls of MIT.
-That is until he meets a professor who is eager to help him unleash his genius if he can traverse his demons.
+Good Will Hunting, a 1997 film that Matt Damon and Ben Affleck both wrote and starred in, is an entertaining coming-of-age story about a young man, Will Hunting, whose genius has gone unrecognized while he cleans the halls of MIT.
+That is until he meets a professor who is eager to help him unleash his genius if he can conquer his demons.

 Inspired by the story of the MIT Blackjack Team, originally told in Ben Mezrich’s Bringing Down the House, 21 chronicles Ben Campbell’s inability to pay his Harvard tuition, therefore triggering a string of events that lead him into a dangerous world of gambling with other peoples’ money and his own future.

 In Pitch Perfect, college freshman Beca feels lonely on campus until she joins an all-girl a cappella group and finds joy in crushing the competition.

 Based in an unnamed Pittsburgh university, the 2000 release The Wonder Boys features Carnegie Mellon University and Chatham University while telling the story of Grady Tripp, a creative writing professor and author who is having a hard time finishing his next novel amidst the drama that is unfolding all around him.